CarlosLiberJesus/obsidian-vault/vault/BeWhyOrg/Local/Apps/Extensions/Cline.md

 Cline as a Plugins Mixes LLM API providers + the MCP Config we might build/use.
 Not the problem, but how it works, MCP themselves will also contribute to token explosion since LLM will tend to grab more info for context.

 Here we see how money will talk in the future, if every question is 3cents (to test with Cline).
-So review the [[LLM Review]], the goal of the file was to start analysis of demos keys/cost, that we broke them all, and evolving to [[Ollama]] local requirement
+So review the [[LLM Review]], the goal of the file was to start analysis of demos keys/cost, that we broke them all, and evolving to [[Ollama]] local requirement.

+## Best Practice

+Was Cline in first demos that started to request `best_practices.md` within the project, together with the source.
+So I added one, but further prompt studies, actually should add more, as set examples in [[BeWhyOrg/Local/Tech-Stack/Laravel|Laravel]]

 ## API Providers